Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ### Description:
 The `Camera` contains the camera settings, which the developer can transform the view of the users.
 The shaders can use its projection and its view matrix.
-The developer can change the Camera's resolution, postion and rotation too.
+The developer can change the Camera's resolution, position and rotation too.
 The `Game` class uses it as `mainCamera`.

 ### Header: